-This section contains News Briefs about Jackson Heights, Corona & Elmhurst done over the years beginning in 2008.
+This section contains News Briefs about Jackson Heights, Corona & Elmhurst beginning in 2008.
 They represent brief snapshots of community events that have taken place over the years.

 - CLICK here to view a section dedicated to news about the Jackson Heights neighborhood over the years.